-Care must be taken to harvest only very young leaves and stems, older plant parts develop toxic compounds that can effect skin sensitivity and conflict with any prescribed drugs you may be taking.
+Care must be taken to harvest only very young leaves and stems, older plant parts develop toxic compounds that can affect skin sensitivity and conflict with any prescribed drugs you may be taking.
 The stems must also be peeled and removed, as these are more likely to hold the toxic compounds.

-It also recommended to carry out a small skin test before handling and harvesting the plant.
+It is also recommended to carry out a small skin test before handling and harvesting the plant.
 The sap can cause rashes and blistering when it contacts the skin, particularly on a sunny day when these phytochemical compounds react with UV.

 Many lookalikes also exist that you must be fully aware of before harvesting.
 These include water hemlock (Cicuta maculata) and poison hemlock (Conium maculatum).

-In mountainous areas cow parsnip can also often be found growing alongside the toxic flower monkshood (Aconitum).
+In mountainous areas, cow parsnip can also often be found growing alongside the toxic flower monkshood (Aconitum).
 Because of this, care should be taken not to accidentally harvest any part of this plant too.